How It’s Made

 Wild Apples

-The bulk of our apples were not planted by anyone at all, but rather chance seedlings, spread by deer, birds, squirrels or coyote.
-No doubt descendants of the old homestead trees we find these trees in the hedgerows, ditches, old meadows.
-Would you want to take a big bite out of one?
-Probably not, but for cider these apples are complex, rich in sugars and tannins, and are hard to beat when it comes to cider making.
+Some of these trees are 100+ years, found on old homesteads, used by past generations to make sauces, jellies, pies, fresh juice, vinegar and although I haven’t found many that will admit it to it, you have to imagine they were making cider.
+The bulk of our apples were not planted by anyone at all, but rather chance seedlings, spread by deer, bear, coyotes… No doubt descendants of the old homestead trees, we find these trees in the hedgerows, ditches, old meadows.
+Often not apples you’d want to take a bite out of, these apples are complex, rich in sugars and tannins, and are hard to beat when it comes to cider making.

 Each bottle of cider contains dozens of different apple varieties.